 Red power, green gnd, blue rx, yellow tx, and that purple circle is the programming pin GPIO0

-So basically all you have to do is ensure the device is ESPxx based and there will be a way – and for clarify – November 2023 – no – Tuya-convert does NOT work with these devices otherwise I’d not have gone through all this.
-I had to prove that one way or another that I could get them running offline – and I wanted the timing features you just don’t get on cheap Tuya devices but which aer common in Tasmota.
-It would have been easier just to spend a little extra and buy previous-model Sonoff BASICS which have the pins clearly marked and a spare GPIO pin (GPIO2) for anything extra you may care to add like a DS18B20.
+So basically all you have to do is ensure the device is ESPxx based and there will be a way – and for clarify – November 2023 – no – Tuya-convert does NOT work with these or similar devices otherwise I’d not have gone through all this.
+I had to prove that one way or another that I could get them running offline – and I wanted the timing features which you just don’t get on cheap Tuya devices yet which are common in Tasmota.
+It might of course have been easier just to spend extra and buy previous-model Sonoff BASICS which have the pins clearly marked and a spare GPIO pin (GPIO2) for anything extra you may care to add like a DS18B20.

 So then, I bought a cheap AliExpress Aubess DIY Smart Switch – 16A, Zigbee 3.0 – no part number anywhere – which is annoying.

-I connected the Aubess to the mains and long-pressed the button on the underside until a blue light started flashing and… could this be my first spot of luck for the day?
+I connected the Aubess to the mains and long-pressed the button on the underside until a blue light started flashing and… could this continue my lucky day?

 I went to my Zigbee2MQTT web page and told it to accept devices.
 Sure enough this Tuya unit is recognised.